 The start of the year is one of the most exciting times for technology.
 As we roll into 2021, everything from cyber trucks to Microsoft Teams have plans for meaningful updates throughout the year.
 The surge we saw in Microsoft Teams adoption across the world in 2020 means Microsoft will have to continue working faster than ever to bring more exciting features to the platform.
-Here are a few of my personal favorite features that coming to Teams and why I think they are a great addition!
+Here are a few of my personal favorite upcoming Microsoft Teams features and why I think they are a great addition!

 Ever want to send a colleague an important note but you are temporarily offline, so it feels like a moot point to send them something knowing it will need to be resubmitted later (and worse yet, when you do get back online you forgot what you needed to tell them)?
-Well, this Microsoft Teams update should solve that exact problem.
+Well, this stop on the Microsoft Teams roadmap should solve that exact problem.
 Teams will queue messages and automatically send them once a network connection is re-established.

 For meeting organizers, panelists, virtual teachers, this is a big one.
 With new enhancements, Microsoft Teams will allow you to download the report after meetings within the Meeting Chat along with new data that allows you to better manage and analyze your attendance.